Saigon Tax Trade Centre: Branches

-Nowadays, Saigon Tax Trade Center is a member of Saigon Trading Corporation (SATRA) and is operating with a model of 7 retail stores selling handicrafts, Vietnamese specialties, souvenirs and F&B, all are still well-known by domestic and foreign customers.
+The Saigon Tax Trade Center was demolished, yet its name is still a legal entity and a member of Saigon Trading Corporation (SATRA).
+It is now operating with a model of 7 retail stores selling handicrafts, Vietnamese specialties, souvenirs and F&B, all are still well-known by domestic and foreign customers.
 All the stores are also locating of the area of District 1 and not too far from the original buildings, those are on the streets of Nguyễn Huệ, Lê Lợi, Đồng Khởi and Phan Chu Trinh.
 Addresses of all the stores: